Is it mandatory to appear for two board exams in CBSE?

 • Mandatory First Exam (February): All CBSE Class 10 students are required to appear for the first board examination, scheduled for February.
 This exam will cover the full CBSE 10th syllabus and serve as the primary assessment.

 • Optional Second Exam (May): The second examination, set for May, is optional and intended for students who wish to improve their scores.
-Students can choose to reappear in up to three subjects, specifically from Science, Mathematics, Social Science, and Languages.
+Students can choose to reappear in any of the three subjects, specifically from Science, Mathematics, Social Science, and Languages.
 The higher score between the two attempts will be considered for the final CBSE 10th result.

 • Consequences of Missing the First Exam: If a student misses three or more subjects in the first examination, they will not be allowed to take the second exam.
 These students will be placed in the "Essential Repeat" category and can only retake the examination in February of the following year during the main examinations.